Peter Lee Ka-kit

 Peter Lee Ka Kit, GBM, GBS, JP, (born May 20, 1963), is a businessman and philanthropist from Hong Kong, the elder son of real estate tycoon and majority owner and founder of Henderson Land Development, Lee Shau-kee.

-Lee is the co-chairman of Henderson Land Development, The Hong Kong and China Gas Company and the chairman of Towngas China.
+Lee is the chairman of Henderson Land Development, The Hong Kong and China Gas Company and the chairman of Towngas China.
 He is a member of the Standing Committee of the 14th National Committee of the CPPCC, a member of the National Committee of the CPPCC (1998-), chairman of the One Country Two Systems Research Institute, and honorary president of the Hong Kong China Friendship Association.

 Personal life

 Born in Hong Kong in 1963, with family roots in Shunde, Guangdong, China.
 He was admitted to St. Paul's Primary School in 1969.
 Since 1977, he began attending secondary school and later, the University of London (UoL) in the UK.
 He graduated from the computer science department of the University of Keele in 1985.
 In 1985, he joined his father's company Henderson Land as an Executive Director, focusing on its mainland China business.

 His father, Lee Shau-kee, born in a wealthy family in Shunde, Guangdong, his grandfather owned several gold trading shops.